Justin-Colon/VPN-Setup-Usage/README.md

 </p>

 <h1>VPN Setup and Usage</h1>
-This tutorial outlines VPN setup and usage from within a vm in a different geographical area and my very own machine. .<br />
+This tutorial outlines VPN setup and usage from within a vm in a different geographical area and my very own machine. <br />